amitlevy/x-content-filter-openrouter/README.md

 ## Usage

-- The extension automatically analyzes and hides posts on X.com that exceed the configured thresholds using the OpenRouter API.
+- The extension automatically blurs and analyzes posts on X.com as they appear in your feed.
+- Posts that exceed the configured thresholds will remain hidden; safe posts will be unblurred.
 - When you first use the extension, it will prompt you to enter your OpenRouter API key.
 - To reset the cache, run `resetCache()` in the browser console.

+## How It Works

+1. **Initial Blurring**: All new tweets are immediately blurred when they load to prevent unwanted exposure.
+2. **Analysis**: The extension uses OpenRouter API to analyze the tweet content based on configured topics.
+3. **Decision**:
+   - If content passes filters: The blur is removed and content becomes visible.
+   - If content fails filters: The tweet is hidden completely.
+4. **Visual Feedback**: Blurred tweets show an "Analyzing..." indicator while being processed.

 ## Configuration